WTW-IM/es-components/packages/es-components/src/components/controls/answer-group/AnswerGroup.md

-Group `RadioButton` components together using a `RadioGroup`.
-Any additional props passed to `RadioGroup` will propagate to each individual `RadioButton`.
+Group `AnswerButton` components together using a `AnswerGroup`.
+Any additional props passed to `AnswerGroup` will propagate to each individual `AnswerButton`.

 ```
 const AnswerButton = require('./AnswerButton').default